csorianot/godmc_wiki/Analysis-of-phase-1-candidate-associations.md

 This procedure will be repeated at the end of each section.

 ### Upload of SNPflip check
-This script will upload the following file to the sftp server. processed_data/genetic_data/data.easyqc.flipped.SNPs.txt
+This script will upload the following file to the sftp server:
+`processed_data/genetic_data/data.easyqc.flipped.SNPs.txt`

 ```
  ./16d-flipcheck.sh